AlCSS442/PythonScripting/lib/README.md

 ### You will need your own API key for Shodan.
-Simply just create an account with them and access your API credentials via Account.hfh
+Simply just create an account with them and access your API credentials via Account.